 While positive reinforcement training is the preferred method of training for most pet owners, when it comes to something as lethal as a rattlesnake, this type of training can fall short.
-For this reason, the use of aversion training is widely used and has proven a much more effective method of teaching dogs to avoid rattlesnakes.
+For this reason, the use of aversion training is widely used and has proven to be a much more effective method of teaching dogs to avoid rattlesnakes.

 Aversion Training: What it Is and How it Works

 Our professional dog trainer will meet with you a few minutes prior to your scheduled test to explain to you how the process will go.
-Your dog will be fitted with their e-collar and both you and your pup will be led to the course.
+Your dog will be fitted with their e-collar, and both you and your pup will be led to the course.

 Once your pet walks into the strike zone, the e-collar is triggered.
 Immediately, your pet is aware that the smell, sound, or visible snake they are approaching is dangerous.
 Ten minutes later, when you go to pass the final snake, your pet shouldn’t go anywhere near it.
-This lets us know that they have associated the snake as something that they want to avoid.
+This lets us know that they have associated the snake with something that they want to avoid.

-Effective Training, Life-Saving Results
+Effective Dog Training, Life-Saving Results

 The best part about seeing your pup master rattlesnake avoidance training is knowing your pet will react appropriately when they encounter a dangerous snake.
 Some dogs will bark at a distance, some will retreat, and others will simply refuse to move forward.
 This is a crucial part of the training that allows you to read your dog for signs of snakes in the future.
-Not only could these 15 minutes save your dog’s life, but it could also save yours, too.
+Not only could these 15 minutes save your dog’s life, but they could also save yours, too.

-Central Pet is proud to partner with Animal Experts in order to provide a safe, controlled and authentic training experience for your pet.
+Central Pet is proud to partner with Animal Experts in order to provide a safe, controlled, and authentic training experience for your pet.
 Jill Cruz, our certified dog trainer working with Animal Experts, hosts our Snake Avoidance training classes run throughout the spring and summer when rattlesnakes are most active.
 Classes are run multiple days a week at Central Pet in Tucson.

 Because our training is so effective, spaces fill up quickly.
 If you haven’t signed up yet, call us today at (520) 882-7577 or click below to reserve your spot!
 We’ll be happy to answer any questions you may have and find a time that works for you.